 How do we get into the body of believers?
-This is very important to see and is the reason, I believe, that Dr. Luke, when he recorded the happenings on the Day of Pentecost, dared not mention the fact that they were "baptized" with the Holy Spirit.
-I think they were baptized, but the record says they were filled.
+This is very important to see and is the reason, I believe, that Dr. Luke in his record of the Day of Pentecost dared not mention the fact that they were "baptized" with the Holy Spirit.
+I think they were baptized, but the record says they were "filled."
 Why?
-Because there was a service they performed: they all exercised a gift, speaking in different languages (and there was not an unknown tongue there that day; all were understood), and it was the filling of the Spirit that equipped them for that service.
+Because there was a service they performed: They all exercised a gift, speaking in different languages (and there was not an unknown tongue there that day; all were understood), and it was the filling of the Spirit that equipped them for that service.
+It's thrilling to find out what God wants you as a believer to do.